HOME

 influence

-poets of seventeenth-century England and also writers of the
+of writers and ideas of the

 her work shows Romantic ideals and desires mixed with struggles